eligrealish/Biocomputation/README.md

 This project uses genetic algorithms to optimise functions 1 and 2.
 Optimisation is an important part of data science and genetic algorithms are good at optimising of functions for problems involved in operation management, multimedia and wireless networking.

 ## What is the experimentation process?
+To solve for N and D at size 100 experiements are carried out at size 10 for both functions.
+The experiements investigate the effect the genetic algorithm operators have on these functions at size 10 to scale up to size 100.

 ## The results